dmvjs/quantum-inference/README.md

 # Quantum Pattern Extraction Framework

-> **Observation:** In our simulations, structured Bayesian inference extracts accurate results from 85% noisy quantum measurements using 2000× fewer samples than naive frequency counting.
+> **Observation:** In our simulations, structured Bayesian inference extracts accurate results from 85% noisy quantum measurements using 2000× fewer samples than naive frequency counting **for Grover's search**.
+Effectiveness varies by problem: highly effective for discrete search (2000×), moderately effective for phase estimation (2×), not effective for Shor's factoring (1×).

 ```bash
 npm install